Disclosures

 Your credit score is one of the biggest factors lenders consider when approving a loan.
 While good or excellent credit can open the door to the broadest possible list of loans, fair credit or poor credit means you’ll have limited borrowing options, or you may not get approved at all.

-How much you can borrow, the interest rates you'll pay and potential loan fees are all influenced by your credit score.
-As such, if you have a low score and don’t need financing in a hurry, you’ll want to improve your credit score before you borrow.
+How much you can borrow, the interest rates you’ll pay and potential loan fees are all influenced by your credit score.
+As such, if you have a low score and don’t need financing in a hurry, you’ll want to improve your credit score before seeking a personal loan.

 Key insights